SquareBracketAssociates/101-OOP/Chapters/Katas/GramKatas.md

 Wait!
 We do not want to have to check manually all the time!

+#####Take!
-!!coffee When you verify two times the same things, better write a test!
+When you verify two times the same things, better write a test!
 Remember you write  a test once and execute it million times!

 ### Defining a test

 To define tests we could extend the `StringTest` class, but we prefer to keep our experiment contained in a package of its own.
 To achieve this, we will create a package `LoopStarGram` and define the `String >> isIsogramSet` method as a class extension of that package.

-!!important To define a method as a class extension of package `Foo`, just name the protocol of the method `*Foo`.
+To define a method as a class extension of a package, click on the extension checkbox of the method definition pane and select the package you want the method to be packaged in.

 We define the class `GramCheckerTest` as follow.
 It inherits from `TestCase` and belongs to the package `LoopStarGram`.

 ```
-TestCase subclass: #GramCheckerTest
+TestCase << #GramCheckerTest
-	instanceVariableNames: ''
-	classVariableNames: ''
 	package: 'LoopStarGram'
 ```